 Next Steps for Home Stagers

 If you’re selling your decorating talent and the photos on your site are of rooms decorated by someone else, this is misleading.
 That’s why you shouldn’t do it, plain and simple.
 No amount of rationalizing about how others do it, or how it’s hard to get started, will change that.

-I don’t use stock images on my two home staging websites and I don’t provide staging portfolios as part of the Staging Diva Training Program.
+I don’t use stock images on my own home staging website (SixElements.com) and I don’t provide staging portfolios as part of the Staging Diva Training Program.
 Though I do discuss how to go about building your first home staging portfolio as part of Course 2 of the program.

 It can sometimes be tempting to take short cuts, but in the long run I believe it will hurt business.

 What goes around comes around.
 At the end of the day, if we don’t have our integrity, what do we have?